navyz/crawl-bbc-news-using-scrapy-framework/README.md

 ## TODO

-1. Use hosted mongo database instead of local one
-2. Let spider run as daemon and incremential crawl
+1. Let spider run as daemon and incremential crawl
-3. Improve the function to clean up the html/text
+2. Improve the function to clean up the html/text
-4. Crawl more information from the page beside news.
+3. Crawl more information from the page beside news.